MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/move-staffhub-teams-to-shifts-in-teams.md

 ### What is moved to Teams

-When you move a StaffHub team to Shifts in Teams, here's what happens:

-- Every StaffHub team needs an Office 365 Group.
-If a StaffHub team doesn't have an Office 365 Group, an Office 365 Group is automatically created for you to support the move to Teams.
-The team name in Teams uses the Office 365 Group name, so you'll see a different name when you switch over to Teams.
-- The following is moved to Teams:
-    - Team membership
-    - Team schedule and time clock data
-    - Chat data from the last 90 days
-    - Files from the last 90 days

-After you move a StaffHub team to Teams, members of that team will no longer be able access their schedule in StaffHub.
-They will be redirected to Shifts in Teams.

-+++

-We will transition user, schedule, chat and file details for the organization.
-This includes: Team membership, Team schedule, chat data and files from the last 90 days.
-We plan to transition this data for organizations that complete the following steps: 1) Every StaffHub Team has a corresponding Office 365 Group.
-Please note if a StaffHub Team does not have an Office 365 Group, one will be automatically created for you to support the transition.
-Given the difference in Team and group naming between Microsoft Teams and StaffHub some group names may differ.
+User details, schedule information, and chat and file data are transitioned to Teams.
+This includes team membership, team schedules, and chats and files from the last 90 days.

+Every StaffHub team needs a corresponding Office 365 Group.
+If a StaffHub team doesn't have an Office 365 Group associated with it, one is automatically created for you to support the transition.
+Given the difference in team and group naming between Teams and StaffHub, you may see a different team name in Teams.

 As you transition teams from StaffHub to Teams, users will no longer have access to their schedules in StaffHub and are redirected to Shifts in Teams.
-We recommend that you communicate this change to users to minimize disruption and to encourage users to adopt and explore Teams.
+We recommend you communicate this change to users to minimize disruption and to encourage users to adopt and explore Teams.

 ## Prepare